 JAK inhibitors represent an emerging treatment for eczema and several other immune-mediated conditions.
-These medications help reduce inflammation, which can improve the symptoms associated with diseases such as eczema.
+These medications help reduce inflammation, which can improve the symptoms associated with conditions such as eczema.

 JAK inhibitors are a type of medication that helps block the immune system’s response, potentially reducing the severity of eczema.